My Account

 Be Alert to Signs of Elder Financial Abuse

 Older adults are a target for financial exploitation.
-Adults 60 and older reported losses of more than $1.6 billion in 2022 to scams, according to the Federal Trade Commission.6 The actual dollar figure lost is likely much higher as most frauds are not reported.
+Adults 60 and older reported losses of more than $1.9 billion in 2023 to scams, according to the Federal Trade Commission.6 The actual dollar figure lost is likely much higher as most frauds are not reported.

 Financial abuse can take many forms, including pressure from a friend or family member to make uncharacteristic financial decisions.
-Knowing the warning signs—including confusion about a financial situation, unpaid bills or collection notices and unusual withdrawals or payments—can help you safeguard your elderly parent from falling victim.
+Knowing the warning signs—including confusion about a financial situation, unpaid bills or collection notices and unusual withdrawals or payments—can help you safeguard your elderly parents from falling victim.

 Financial Resources and Community Support for Helping Parents